-This has been a good year for the Trust.
+Considering the immense challenges that all schools have faced around dealing with the dreadful pandemic on a daily and front-line basis they have continued to provide safe and appropriate learning opportunities for our learners.
 The schools are generally on an improving trajectory across all measures and external validation has been affirming and where improvement is required the Trust is working with its schools to ensure that these are achieved.